-The HERO trial has completed enrollment after randomizing 934 men with advanced prostate cancer who require androgen deprivation therapy, or ADT, in a 2:1 ratio to treatment with either oral relugolix 120 mg once-daily (after a single oral loading dose of 360 mg) or a depot injection of leuprolide (per national or regional product label) for a period of at least 48 weeks.
+The HERO trial has completed enrollment after randomizing 934 men with advanced prostate cancer who require ADT in a 2:1 ratio to treatment with either oral relugolix 120 mg once daily (after a single oral loading dose of 360 mg) or a depot injection of leuprolide (per national or regional product label) for a period of at least 48 weeks.
 Based on FDA discussions, we believe that we will be required to conduct only one Phase 3 trial with a single relugolix arm to gain approval for relugolix in men with advanced prostate cancer in the U.S. Nonetheless, we have designed the trial to include a second arm with leuprolide to demonstrate that treatment with relugolix is noninferior to leuprolide in achieving sustained suppression of testosterone to castrate levels over 48 weeks, an outcome expected to be required for approval in other major markets such as Europe and Japan.

-The primary efficacy endpoint accepted by the FDA is testosterone suppression (≤ 50 ng/dL) from week 5, day 1 through week 48, day 7.
+The primary efficacy endpoint accepted by the FDA is testosterone suppression ($\leq 50 \text{ ng/dL}$) from week 5, day 1 through week 48, day 7.
 Relugolix must demonstrate that the lower bound of the 2-sided 95% confidence interval for the percent of patients achieving testosterone suppression through 48 weeks is at least 90%.
 The secondary efficacy endpoint is PSA reduction as a percentage change from baseline.
 Testosterone suppression is an approvable endpoint in the U.S. and several hormonal therapies have been approved based on this endpoint.
 If the results of this trial are favorable, we intend to submit an NDA to the FDA.
 We may conduct additional clinical trials to further support the commercial potential of relugolix in prostate cancer in the U.S. and other major markets.
-We currently expect to present top-line results from the HERO trial in the fourth quarter of calendar year 2019 and to submit an NDA to the FDA in early calendar year 2020.
+We currently expect to present top-line results from the HERO trial in the fourth quarter of calendar 2019 and to submit an NDA in early calendar 2020.

-In addition, we filed an amendment to the Phase 3 HERO study protocol to enroll approximately 130 additional men with metastatic prostate cancer to assess the secondary objective of demonstrating that relugolix can delay the time to progression to the lethal state of the disease, castration-resistant prostate cancer, as compared to leuprolide.
+In addition, we filed an amendment to the HERO protocol to continue to enroll approximately 120 additional men with metastatic prostate cancer with the objective of prospectively demonstrating that relugolix can delay the time to progression to the lethal state of the disease, castration-resistant prostate cancer, as compared to leuprolide.
 We believe that relugolix, a direct GnRH receptor antagonist, has the potential to delay the time to castration-resistant disease as compared with leuprolide, a GnRH agonist, because relugolix more rapidly suppresses testosterone and PSA and more fully suppresses follicle-stimulating hormone than leuprolide.
-We completed enrollment of this additional cohort of men with metastatic prostate cancer in July, 2019.